-The LSAT is required for any student considering studying at one of the over 200 ABA-accredited law schools in the United States, but other standardized tests are now under consideration, too.
-The LSAT, an acronym for the Law School Admission Test, is currently offered four times per year, but starting June 2018 the schedule will increase to six times per year.
-The change will allow students to prepare and take the LSAT at a time most convenient for their schedule.
+The LSAT is required for any student applying to one of the over 200 ABA-accredited law schools in the United States, but other standardized tests are now under consideration, too.
+In 2020, the LSAT, an acronym for the Law School Admission Test, will increase its test offerings to nine times per year.
+This change will allow students to prepare and take the LSAT at a time most convenient for their schedule.
+This gives many opportunities to take the LSAT, but you can only take it five times within the current and five past testing years, or seven times in a lifetime.

 Why might you take the LSAT multiple times?

-But, who wants to take the LSAT multiple times anyway?
 Taking the LSAT is fun for some and not so fun for others.
-However, for most applicants, the greatest ability to bolster an application is through a competitive score on the LSAT, which is just one factor used in assessing admission.
+For most applicants, the greatest ability to bolster an application is through a competitive score on the LSAT, which is just one factor used in assessing admission.
 Traditionally, most LSAT scores improve from the first to the second attempt.

 Should you take the LSAT multiple times?

-However, is it bad to take the LSAT more than once?
-Taking the LSAT for the first time typically requires 2-4 months preparing, sometimes longer.
+Is it bad to take the LSAT more than once?
+Taking the LSAT for the first time typically requires 2-4 months of preparation, sometimes longer.
 Most students, on average, improve two to three points statistically from one test to the next.
 Personally, I am in favor of an LSAT retake that could really help boost a score and improve your application.
 Students who believe they can increase beyond an otherwise good first score find retaking the LSAT a good and solid strategy.
 I do, too.

 I’ve known many students who’ve secured admissions to our law school, with scholarship, who’ve retaken the LSAT and increased their scholarship with an improved score.
 With such students, I urge retaking the test.
 In fact, it is possible for students to earn more money in scholarship with a strong LSAT score than they could by taking a year off to work between undergrad and law school.
 The LSAT can really make a huge difference for many in making law school affordable.